NooriDan/SymXplorer/examples/tunable-tia/readme.md

 # Tunable Transimpedance Amplifier (TIA) Example

-This example explores the symbolic analysis and automated sizing of a tunable Transimpedance Amplifier (TIA), a critical component in optical communication receivers.
+This example explores the symbolic analysis and automated sizing of a tunable Transimpedance Amplifier (TIA), a critical component in biomedical insturmentation.

 ## Circuit Overview

-A TIA converts a weak input current signal (typically from a photodiode) into a usable output voltage.
-This example focuses on a Common-Gate (CG) TIA topology, which is popular for its wide bandwidth.
-The "tunable" aspect refers to the ability to adjust the amplifier's characteristics, such as its gain or bandwidth, by changing bias conditions.
+A Transimpedance Amplifier (TIA) is a crucial component in many sensor interfaces, designed to convert a small input current into a usable output voltage.
+In the context of **biomedical instrumentation**, TIAs are often used to amplify faint currents from biosensors that detect neural signals, DNA, or other biological markers.

+This specific example focuses on a tunable Common-Gate (CG) TIA that is configured to act as a **bandpass filter**.
+This is critical for biomedical applications where the signal of interest exists within a specific frequency band (e.g., the action potentials of neurons).
+The bandpass characteristic allows the amplifier to selectively amplify these target signals while rejecting out-of-band noise and interference.
+The "tunable" nature of the TIA allows its center frequency and bandwidth to be adjusted, making it adaptable for different types of biomedical sensors and signals.

 ## Directory Structure